-Business acquisitions and related business acquisition and transition costs - Assets and liabilities associated with business acquisitions are recorded at fair value, using the acquisition method of accounting.
+Business acquisitions and related business acquisition and integration costs - Assets and liabilities associated with business acquisitions are recorded at fair value, using the acquisition method of accounting.
 We allocate the purchase price of acquisitions based upon the fair value of each component, which may be derived from observable or unobservable inputs and assumptions.
 We may utilize third-party valuation specialists to assist us in this allocation.
 Initial purchase price allocations are preliminary and subject to revision within the measurement period, generally not to exceed one year from the date of acquisition.

-Business acquisition and transition costs are expensed as incurred, and are reported as a component of cost of goods sold, operating expenses, interest expense, and "other income (expense), net".
+Business acquisition and integration costs are expensed as incurred, and are reported as a component of cost of goods sold, operating expenses, interest expense, and "other income (expense), net," depending on the nature of the cost.
 We define these costs to include finder's fees, advisory, legal, accounting, valuation, and other professional or consulting fees, as well as travel associated with the evaluation and effort to acquire specific businesses.
-Business acquisition and transition costs also include costs associated with acquisition tax planning, retention bonuses, and related integration costs.
+Business acquisition and integration costs also include costs associated with acquisition tax planning, retention bonuses, and related integration costs.
 These costs exclude the ongoing expenses of our business development department.